tannyb28/DiaPredict/README.md

 # Data Tools Final

-*Diabetes risk prediction and health analytics*
+## Diabetes Risk Prediction and Health Analytics

-## Project Description
+### Project Description
-This project addresses diabetes risk prediction by using patient data consisting of demographic details, clinical measurements, and lifestyle factors to build a sophisticated deep learning model.
-Utilizing a TabTransformer architecture, our approach will capture the complex, non-linear interactions among various features, facilitating early detection of diabetes risk.
-The model is designed to deliver predictions that are not only highly accurate but also interpretable, enabling healthcare providers to understand the key factors driving risk.
+This project addresses diabetes risk prediction by using patient data consisting of demographic details, clinical measurements, and lifestyle factors to build an effective predictive model.
+Instead of assuming a complex architecture from the start, we will systematically evaluate different approaches, starting with traditional machine learning models before considering deep learning techniques.

+Given that our data is tabular, we will focus on **Random Forests and Feed-Forward Neural Networks (FNNs)** as our primary modeling approaches, ensuring that we use a method that balances both performance and interpretability.
+The goal is to develop a solution that is both **accurate** and **transparent**, helping healthcare providers understand the key risk factors driving predictions.

+---

 ## Goals

-- **Model Development:** Build and optimize a TabTransformer-based model that surpasses traditional methods in predictive performance, measured by metrics like accuracy, precision, recall, and ROC-AUC.
-- **Feature Interaction Analysis:** Implement advanced feature embeddings and attention mechanisms to identify and quantify the influence of individual risk factors.
-- **Interpretability:** Ensure the model's decisions are transparent by applying Shapley Addictive Explanations (SHAP), thus providing actionable insights for clinical decision-making.
+- **Baseline Model Development:** Implement and compare traditional models such as **logistic regression, random forests, and feed-forward neural networks (FNNs)** to establish baseline performance.
+- **Exploration of Model Effectiveness:** Determine whether more complex models provide meaningful benefits beyond traditional methods.
+- **Feature Interaction Analysis:** Identify key contributing factors in diabetes risk prediction through **feature importance analysis** (e.g., SHAP, permutation-based explanations).
+- **Interpretability and Transparency:** Ensure all models provide clear insights into their predictions so that medical professionals can make informed decisions.
-- **Visualization Tools:** Develop interactive dashboards for visualizing patient risk profiles and model outputs, aiding healthcare providers in understanding and utilizing the predictions effectively.
+- **Visualization Tools:** Develop interactive dashboards to help users explore patient risk profiles and understand model outputs effectively.

+---

 ## Data Collection

-- **Source:** We plan to use the [Diabetes Prediction in America Dataset](https://www.kaggle.com/datasets/ashaychoudhary/diabetes-prediction-in-america-dataset) from Kaggle which consists of synthetically generated patient records (HIPAA-compliant) in order to build out an effective model.
-We may augment the data with other publically available diabetes datasets.
+- **Source:** We plan to use the [Diabetes Prediction in America Dataset](https://www.kaggle.com/datasets/ashaychoudhary/diabetes-prediction-in-america-dataset), a synthetically generated patient record dataset (HIPAA-compliant).
+- **Data Augmentation:** We may integrate additional publicly available diabetes datasets to improve model generalization.

+---

 ## Data Modeling
-We plan to start with Feature Extraction:
-- **Data Structuring:** First organize patient records into a structured format suitable for the model, ensuring a consistent set of features for each record.
-- **Enhanced Embeddings:** Develop feature embeddings that integrate the various demographic, clinical, and lifestyle data into a unified latent space, enabling the model to learn based on various non-linear features.

-Then the specifics of the model:
-- **Model Architecture:** Implement a TabTransformer architecture that utilizes self-attention mechanisms to capture relationships within the tabular data.
-- **Supervised Learning:** Train the model on the structured patient data to predict diabetes risk as a binary classification task.
+We will adopt a **progressive modeling strategy** that first establishes baseline performance before determining whether additional complexity is justified.

+### Baseline Models

+- **Logistic Regression, Random Forests, and Feed-Forward Neural Networks (FNNs)** to establish initial benchmarks.
+- Evaluate these models on key performance metrics to determine whether deep learning techniques provide a significant advantage.

+### Feature Interaction & Interpretability

+- **Feature Importance Analysis:** Use **SHAP values, feature permutation importance, or correlation-based methods** to analyze what influences predictions.
+- **Embedding Analysis:** If using deep learning, explore how the model organizes different patient risk profiles through **Principal Component Analysis (PCA)**.

+---

 ## Data Visualization

-- **Embedding Space Analysis:** Use techniques like Principal Component Analysis (PCA) to visualize the various embeddings we created, also allowing us to identify the patterns related to various risk profiles.
-- **Model Interpretability:** Use tools like SHAP (SHapley Additive exPlanations) to visualize the impact individual features made on the model's predictions, promoting transparency of how the model makes decisions.
+- **Model Interpretability:** Use SHAP values, feature importance scores, and permutation-based methods to provide insights into how the model makes decisions.
+- **Embedding Space Analysis:** If using deep learning, apply PCA or t-SNE to visualize patient feature embeddings and risk patterns.
-- **Interactive Dashboards:** Develop interactive visualizations using platforms like Plotly to allow users to input various patient profiles and see the model outcomes.
+- **Interactive Dashboards:** Develop interactive visualizations using **Plotly or Dash**, allowing users to input patient attributes and observe the model’s predictions.

+---

 ## Test Plan

-- Use a standard train/validate/test split in order to train the model, fine-tune hyper parameters, and evaluate the model without overfitting
+- Use a **train/validate/test split** to train and fine-tune models while preventing overfitting.
 - **Evaluation metrics:**
-  - **Predictive Accuracy:** Evaluate how accurate predictions are with accuracy, precision, recall, and F1 score.
+  - **Predictive Accuracy:** Compare performance across models.
-  - **Classification Ability:** Calculate ROC-AUC score to determine how well the model is able to differentiate between patients with and without diabetes.
+  - **Precision, Recall, F1-Score:** Assess how well the model balances false positives and false negatives.
+  - **ROC-AUC Score:** Evaluate classification ability, especially for probability-based models.

+---